grafana/loki/docs/sources/clients/promtail/configuration.md

   grpc_listen_port: 0

 positions:
-  filename: /var/log/positions.yaml # This location needs to be writeable by promtail.
+  filename: /var/log/positions.yaml # This location needs to be writeable by Promtail.

 client:
   url: http://ip_or_hostname_where_Loki_run:3100/loki/api/v1/push